Visiting Vienna? Today, we share tips for visiting Vienna, including the best time to visit, where to go, and where to stay.

-Vienna is considered as a major cultural city, counting on many worldwide famous artists such as Beethoven, Schubert and Wolfgang Amadeus Mozart for the classical music, but also Sigmund Freud or Gustav Klimt.
+Vienna is considered a major cultural city, counting on many worldwide famous artists such as Beethoven, Schubert and Wolfgang Amadeus Mozart for classical music, but also Sigmund Freud or Gustav Klimt.

 Enjoying an opera is a must in the Austrian Capital.
 Tickets can be cheap if you don’t bother about standing to see the show.
-Anyway, the Opera building is beautiful and is worth to have look at it from the inside.
+Anyway, the Opera building is beautiful and is worth having look at it from the inside.